UPDATE on the Unique Key Model

 +----------------+---------+------------------+---------------------+--------------------+--------------------+--------------------+----------------------+--------------------------+---------------------+------------+

-Update the risk level of all daily transaction records according to the following risk control rules:
+Update the risk level of all transaction records of the day according to the following risk control rules:

 UPDATE transaction_details